jritenour/single-node-ocp-proxmox/README.md

 # single-node-ocp-proxmox
-Terraform + Shellscript for deploying OpenShift on Proxmox
+Terraform + Shellscript for deploying OpenShift on Proxmox.
+This is intended to serve as an example more than something you'd actually use but if it helps, go for it!

 This is the beginnings of a Terraform module that deploy a single node OpenShift environment in Proxmox using bootstrap in place.